1971 Pacific typhoon season: Typhoon Harriet (Neneng)

 Across the Philippines, Harriet was responsible for one fatality.

 Striking near the demilitarized zone between North and South Vietnam as a powerful typhoon, Harriet caused significant disruptions to the Vietnam War.
 Military operations on both sides were temporarily halted, with all United States helicopters grounded.
 Ground movement was severely limited as well.
 Despite the intensity of the storm, damage was relatively light, with Camp Eagle reporting some roofs blown off from 120 km/h (75 mph) winds.
 In Đà Nẵng, between 8 and 10 in of rain fell and strong winds knocked out power to the area.
 A 24‑hour maximum rainfall of 10.16 in was measured in Camp Evans.
 Throughout Vietnam, four people were killed and fourteen others were reported missing.
 Thừa Thiên Province sustained the most significant damage, with 2,500 homes damaged or destroyed.

 Severe Tropical Storm Ivy

-Spawned a multi vortex killer tornado that struck Omiya City while damaging many homes and buildings, the tornado killed 1 and injured 11 and it was rated as F3.
+Ivy struck Tokyo and caused floods remaining a tropical storm before moving out into open ocean and weakening to a extratropical storm.
+Ivy later dissipatedSpawned a multi vortex killer tornado that struck Omiya City while damaging many homes and buildings, the tornado killed 1 and injured 11 and it was rated as F3.